apsyhea/AddUserBot/README.md

    Channel name:          TEST Channel
    Channel ID:            987654321
    ===========================================================================
-   Number of participants in the chat: 6530 (from cache)
+   Number of participants in the chat: 6611 (from cache)
+     0%|                                                                                                                                                | 2/6611 [00:04<3:50:28,  2.09s/it]

    ===========================================================================
-   Error: A wait of 5 hours 54 minutes 26 seconds is required.
+   Error: A wait of 2 hours 23 minutes 22 seconds is required.
+   Full error message: A wait of 8602 seconds is required (caused by InviteToChannelRequest)
    ===========================================================================

    ```